VenissaCarolQuadros/CanHap501/labs/Lab4.md

 </video>

 #### PID controller
 The tuning of the I value was admittedly the most challenging.
 When I increased the value of I to 0.01 and then to 0.02 with the previously selected PD values the end effector always reached the final position, however, the movement after the initial burst was fairly slow.
-The system became unstable as I tried increasing the I value to 0.03.
-Therefore, I decided to tune the PD values again to make the response faster with 0.02.
+Also, the system became unstable as I tried setting the I value higher to improve this response.
+Therefore, I decided to tune the PD values again.
 Since I wanted to make the initial burst larger and reduce the damping I varied the P and D values accordingly.
 I was able to get a good response with P=0.04, I=0.03 and D=1.15.

 <video height="100%" controls>
   <source src="../assets/images/labs/lab4/PID.mp4" type="video/mp4">